-is situated about 150 Km from Lomé, it is in the Canton of Dawlotu Tutu, in the Prefecture of Kpélé-Akata, in Togo’s Plateau region.
+It is situated about 150 Km from Lomé.
+It is in the Canton of Dawlotu Tutu, in the Prefecture of Kpélé-Akata, in Togo’s Plateau region.

-The fact that it's not just the quality of water that's at issue but also the health implications for such and physically heavy task.
-Once a woman gets to a water source, she can expect to spend even more time waiting in line, then comes the hard part: taking the water back home and this may take another half hour.
-A single trip for water each day it is often not enough, depending on the size of the family and the household's needs — like laundry, for instance — women may make this trip multiple times on the same day.
+Daily water collection trips can take 30 minutes or more.
+They are made primary by women, but the task falls also to children — girls and boys alike.
+The quality of the water is one issue, but there are also the health implications of such an unrelenting, physically arduous task.
+Once a woman gets to a water source, she can expect to spend even more time waiting in line.
+Then comes the hard part: lugging the water miles back home.
+A single trip for water each day is often not enough.
+Depending on the size of the family and the household's needs — like laundry, for instance — women may make this trip multiple times on the same day.
 Water collection times have real impacts on women and girls lives and on the village economy.
 To collect the water they often use a jerry can, a bright yellow plastic container that was originally filled with gasoline or cooking oil.
 It can hold 5 gallons (20 liters) of water and weighs about 40 pounds (20 kg).
-Where the yellow plastic container is not available heavy clay pots are used.
-The time invested for water collection could boost women's economic activity.
+When a jerry can is not available, heavy clay pots are used.
+Freeing up the time spent for water collection could greatly boost women's economic activity.

 In Kpékpéta, even traditional toilets like the one shown here are rare.
 Sustainable sanitation is a matter of dignity, equality, and safety and it is crucial to improving the health and wellbeing of a community.

 The construction of the Warka Sanitation in Kpékpéta has kicked off.
 The community is full involved in the project, with both women and men from the village working on the excavation.